gjrtimmer/ansible-tpi/docs/SETUP.md

 3. Configure DHCP reservation in your router
 4. Power Off node

-From this point on, you can continue with the bootstrap of your node [here](./PROVISION.md#bootstrap-server).
+From this point on, you can continue with the [bootstrap](./PROVISION.md#bootstrap-server) of your node.